Essential FAQs About the California Skip the Slip Bill

 Is Consumer Facing

-How Much Time Does My Company Have Until We Are Required to Switch to eReceipts?
+How Much Time Does My Company Have Until We Are Required to Offer eReceipts?

-Businesses will be required to offer eReceipts to consumers as the primary proof of purchase starting January 1, 2022.
+Businesses will be required to offer eReceipts to consumers as a proof of purchase starting January 1, 2024.

 How Long Does it Typically Take to Enable eReceipts?